-- I, , am a Board member of the Board. - 1.
-I have read and understood this Governance Manual and I have sought guidance from the Board Chair or Board Secretariat for any part of the Governance Manual that I do not understand. - 2.
-I have read and understood the Code of Conduct and Supplemental Guidance Document and I have sought guidance from the City Manager (or delegate) or Board Secretariat for any part of the Code of Conduct that I do not understand. - 3.
+- 1. I have read and understood this Governance Manual and I have sought guidance from the Board Chair or Board Secretariat for any part of the Governance Manual that I do not understand. - 2.
+I have read and understood the Code of Conduct and Supplemental Guidance Document and I have sought guidance from the Chief Administrative Officer (or delegate) or Board Secretariat for any part of the Code of Conduct that I do not understand. - 3.
 I confirm that I am bound to adhere to the terms of this Governance Manual (including the Code of Conduct) and all other policies applicable to the Board and I undertake to do so. - 4.
 I declare that: